 Sources of graduate vacancies outside the UK include:

-- British Council - language assistants in schools overseas
+The British Council recruits language assistants for work in schools overseas.

 There are thousands of opportunities available – it is important to find one that matches your values, skills and career aspirations.
 Again in some cases, for organised volunteering projects it may be that you need to pay for your experience abroad – and whatever you do it’s likely that you will have to cover the costs of your flights/accommodation/food/living costs, etc. while you are overseas.
 You should take all this into account in your planning to see if it is a realistic option for you.
 Talking to people who have undertaken similar opportunities in the past is a great way to see beyond the sales talk and understand the reality of the experience.